Think about the last time you ordered something expensive online.

 - Electronic Proof of Delivery (e-POD)

-Both types serve the same function but in different document types.
-The most common type of POD is good old paper, physically signed by the recipient.
-With this method, the driver gets to the recipients’ address and has them sign the paper upon delivery with their signature.
+The traditional type of POD is paper, physically signed by the recipient.
+With this method, the driver gets to the recipients’ address and has them sign the paper upon delivery.

-When the recipient signs the device, a copy of the e-POD is usually emailed to the recipient's email address that they ordered with or available to download through their original tracking link.
-This has the added benefit of making it visible to everyone: the recipient, the sender, and the backend logistics operations teams.
+When the recipient signs the device, a copy of the e-POD is usually emailed to the recipient's email address or is available to download through their original tracking link.
+This has the added benefit of making the completed transaction visible to everyone: the recipient, the sender, and the backend logistics operations teams.

 Benefits of Electronic Proof of Delivery

-Businesses of any size that provide any type of delivery service can benefit from an e-POD delivery system.
+Businesses of any size that provide delivery service can benefit from an e-POD delivery system.

 Not only will it ultimately reduce costs, but e-POD will also boost the satisfaction rates of both your workers and customers and improve overall operational efficiency.